satyaki4/satyaki4.github.io/_pages/about.md

 I am passionate about the economics of innovation, and particularly patents.
 My job market paper studies the patenting activity of small entities before and after the Leahy-Smith America Invents Act (AIA) of 2011.

 Click [**here**](https://satyaki4.github.io/files/JMP_satyaki.pdf) for the paper.
+My research and teaching statements can be accessed from their respective tabs.

 Thank you very much for dropping by!